DeanLemans/deanlemans.github.io/content/00-raw/quotes.md

 > "Your identity emerges out of your habits.
 Every action is a vote for the type of person you wish to become."

+> Not all **HEROES/THRESHOLDERS/TRANSCENDENTS** have a gimmick, but nearly all of them do.
+These sometimes form from necessity or preference.
+A ### adopting a certain kind of weaponry might specialize in that.
+Others prefer taking a certain role, and will purchase equipment according to that.
+Still others will find a theme and, over time, will push and develop that to its sometimes illogical extreme.

 > "School is trying to teach you how to be average and conform to the social norm, Don't listen to everything, reject the stupid rules, and follow/create your own path"

 > "Keep your inner child alive."